Last Updated on 17 December, 2020 by Veronica

 Where to eat in Edinburgh cheap?

 Restaurant Ceverinos.
-As I told you above, in this restaurant you can order a portion of pizza, which is actually half a pizza for £4.
+As I told you above, you can order a portion of pizza in this restaurant, which is actually half a pizza for £4.
 And if you don’t want to spend on drinks, order tap water, which is free and it’s good.

 Day 8.
 Edinburgh – Stirling

 Then we continue to Midhope Castle.
-Here came my geeky side, because it is in this abandoned castle where the scenes of Lallybrook are filmed in the TV shows Outlander.
+Here came my geeky side, because it is in this abandoned castle where the scenes of Lallybrook are filmed in the TV show Outlander.

-Kirkgate is a picturesque village with a palace that has between phases 1 and phase 2 for about 200 years.
-Worse preserved, but in a beautiful setting on the edge of the lake and from whose owners descends the queen mother.
+Kirkgate is a picturesque village with a palace between phases 1 and 2 for about 200 years.
+Worse preserved, but in a beautiful setting on the lake’s edge and from whose owners descends the Queen’s mother.

-Then we were to Falkirk Wheel, this was what Fer wanted it’s an engineering work that allows to communicate two channels that are more than 40 meters high from each other, takes the boats from one channel and goes up to the other and vice versa, it is pretty curious.
+Then we were to Falkirk Wheel; this was what Fer wanted.
+It’s an engineering work that allows communication between two more than 40 meters high, takes the boats from one channel, and goes up to the other and vice versa; it is pretty curious.

-And we arrived at Stirling Castle, one of Scotland’s castle most visited.
-The views are spectacular from the castle and it’s phenomenally well preserved.
+And we arrived at Stirling Castle, one of Scotland’s most visited castles.
+The views are spectacular from the castle, and it’s phenomenally well-preserved.
 In addition, the employees are dressed as centuries ago and recreate moments of another time.

 Day 9.
 Peebles.
 We watched the Highland games

-At the Highland Games, we were able to watch competitions of piper bands, highland dance, log throwing, and all kinds of weights, hammer, ball… It was great!
+At the Highland Games, we watched competitions of piper bands, highland dance, log throwing, and all kinds of weights, hammers, and balls… It was great!

 Day 10.
 Stirling – Glencoe